RMyzc/15618-project/README.md

 The basic greedy algorithm is, we compute the spread result on each possible assignment of *N* seed nodes on *V*, and select the set of nodes with the maximum spread result.
 This can be parallized in two levels: the first is we can assign the possible assignment of seed nodes to *P* processors, and combine the result from each precessor's local maximum value; the second is we can parallize the computation of influence spread given a fixed set of seed nodes by computing each node's spread and combine them together.

 The basic heuristic algorithm is, we compute the out-degree of each vertice and sort in descending order.
-Then we select the nodes with top-N out-degree as seed nodes set.
+Then we select the nodes with top-N out-degree as seed nodes set and compute the spread result of these seed nodes.
 To make the result more precise, we may need minus-1 degree or degree-discount algorithm<sup>[[4]](#Reference)</sup> to modify the out-degrees to avoid selecting nodes too close to each other.
 This can be parallized in two levels: the first is computing the out-degree of each vertice in parallel; the second is selecting top-N nodes from observing sorted out-degrees.

 ## THE CHALLENGE